 - Have you planned to survive a business disruption?

-Why should I have a Business Continuity plan?
+Why you need a Business Continuity plan

 Every year, nearly one in five businesses suffers a major disruption and planning to deal with potential disruptions is widely regarded as good business sense.
 Consider, for instance, what you would do if your business premises were not available for a few hours, a few days, or a few weeks.
 That is business continuity planning.